-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions agriculture and forestry, protecting cultural heritage, supporting biodiversity, as a platform for construction), in keeping with the principles of sustainable development.
-Promote catchment-wide approach to land management by relevant stakeholders, in order to benefit natural resources, reduce pollution and develop resilience to climate change.
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Promote catchment-wide approach to land management by relevant stakeholders, in order to benefit natural resources, reduce pollution and develop resilience to climate change.
 Promote mixed use developments, and encourage multiple benefits from the use of land in urban and rural areas, recognising that some open land can perform many functions.
-Encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value. and sustainability of natural resources (including water resources).
+Encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value.
 The need to make use of previously developed land (brownfield land) and to reduce the prevalence of derelict land in the region.
 Air and climate Reduce greenhouse gas emissions.
 Targets include: reduce the UK's greenhouse gas emissions by at least 80% (relative to 1990 levels) by 2050.
 Reduce the effects of air pollution on ecosystems.
 Improve overall air quality.
 Minimise energy consumption, support the use of sustainable/renewable energy and improve resilience to climate change.
 Build in adaption to climate change to future planning and consider the level of urgency of associated risks of climate change impacts accordingly.
 Need for adaptive measures to respond to likely climate change impacts on water supply and demand.
-Sustain compliance with and contribute towards national objectives for pollutants, taking into account the presence of Air The need to reduce air pollutant emissions to comply with EU and national air quality standards.
+Sustain compliance with and contribute towards national objectives for pollutants, taking into account the presence of Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
+The need to reduce air pollutant emissions to comply with EU and national air quality standards.
 The need to mitigate against climate change through the reduction in greenhouse gas emissions to contribute to risk reduction over the long term.
 The need to adapt to the impacts of climate change, for example through sustainable water resource management, specific aspects of natural ecosystems (e.g. connectivity), as well as accommodating potential opportunities of climate change.
 To maintain and improve air quality.
 To minimise greenhouse gas emissions.
 To adapt and improve resilience to the threats of climate change.
 Will it reduce or minimise air pollutant emissions?
 Will it result in an increase in greenhouse gas emissions over and above that that would be produced to supply an equivalent quantity of water in non-drought conditions?
 Will it increase emissions to air in areas sensitive to emissions (e.g. in proximity to an Air Quality Management Areas (AQMA) or sensitive habitat)?
 Will it reduce or minimise transport or energy requirements, and associated air and greenhouse gas emissions?
-Will it reduce vulnerability to risks associated with climate
+Will it reduce vulnerability to risks associated with climate change effects (e.g. reduce the adverse effects of droughts and floods)?
+Will it improve resilience/adaptability to likely